 All over the country beer- and coffeehouses were opened copying the name 'Die Port van Cleve'.
 In August 1872 the Hulscher brothers announced in an advertisement that other companies with this name had nothing to do with their product in Amsterdam.
 They believed the success of Die Port van Cleve was carrying a bad product that way.

 At the same time another point was proven.
-Not only locals loved to visit 'De Poort', but it was also very appealing to all visitors of Amsterdam.
+Not only locals loved to visit 'De Poort', but it was also very appealing to all visitors to Amsterdam.
 Even provincials felt very comfortable and spread the word throughout the country, as a place of interest in the capital city.
 'Die Port van Cleve' received great recognition, without real organized advertisement.
-On special occasions they got attention by organizing extraordinary activities.
+On special occasions, they got attention by organizing extraordinary activities.

 In May 1874, while celebrating the 25th reign of King William III, the whole façade was covered with a huge wooden fence, decorated with 7500 lamps.
 These lamps resembled the original building 'Die Port van Cleve' as shown on the old tablet.